biancacee/CS157-Team7/README.md

 # CS157-Team7

-For this project the team has decided to implement a relational database management system that provides students with a website of the student clubs offered at San Jose State University.
-Currently there is not a single platform to review and rate clubs at the University.
-The goal of this website is to allow students to search for a specific club at the university, and review the comments left by other students in order to decide if the club meets their expectations.
-Students will also be able to interact with their peers by commenting on each other’s reviews.
-The platform will contain student clubs from different majors and make it easy for students to browse the options provided on campus.
-In addition students will be able to rate the clubs using a 5 star rating system.
-The website will give students a single platform to find contact information, location, and other details that are needed to make a final decision on which student club suits their educational goals.
-Clubs are able to monitor their webpage and add information that will encourage students to join.
-Student feedback can be used to make improvements or changes that can attract new members.
-The stakeholders would include students, and most importantly the university club leads as they will be the ones willing to operate and use the platform.
+The project aims to create a website for San Jose State University students, implementing a relational database management system.
+The website will serve as a centralized platform for students to explore and review various student clubs on campus.
+The goal is to enable students to search for specific clubs, read reviews from other students, and interact by leaving comments.
+The platform will encompass clubs from different majors, allowing easy browsing for students.
+A 5-star rating system will be in place for students to evaluate clubs.
+The website will provide essential details such as contact information and location, helping students make informed decisions about joining a club.
+Clubs can manage their webpages, utilizing student feedback to make improvements and attract new members.
+The primary stakeholders are students and university club leads who will operate and benefit from the platform.

+## Setup
+### Requirements

+### Development

+### Deployment